 Social Trend Hook Lyrics Prompts: 10 Algorithm-Friendly Templates

-The TikTok / Reels / Shorts algorithm has surfaced a small set of opening hook formats that consistently outperform: “POV: you just”, “tell me without telling me”, “wait til the end”, “no one talks about”.
+The TikTok, Reels, and Shorts algorithms keep rewarding a small set of opening hook formats: “POV: you just”, “tell me without telling me”, “wait til the end”, “no one talks about”.
 Songwriters can borrow them.
-Used in a chorus, these formats give the listener a frame they already trust from the feed, and the song’s payoff lands inside that frame.
-Ten copy-ready prompt templates below, each mapping one trend hook to a 4-bar chorus.
+Drop one of these into your chorus and the listener gets a frame they already trust from the feed, so the song’s payoff lands inside a shape they recognize.
+Below are ten copy-ready prompts, each mapping one trend hook to a tight 4-bar chorus, plus the exact way to run them in a lyrics model and turn them into audio with Suno.

 The structure trend-hook choruses actually use

-Trend-hook choruses follow a 4-bar template with the hook format at line 1:
+A trend-hook chorus is a 4-bar template with the hook format on line 1:

 1. Bar 1: the trend phrase (“POV: you just”, “tell me without telling me”, etc.)